MickleG/Robotic-Metrology/README.md

 1. **Calibrate a robot-mounted scanner using two different methods and compare results.**
 2. **Process noisy scan data and align multiple scans.**

+**Implementation Requirement:**

+This assignment must be implemented in C++.
+Use Eigen for matrix operations and PCL (Point Cloud Library) for point cloud processing.
+Provide a CMake project with necessary dependencies.

 ## **Part 1: Eye-in-Hand Calibration**

 ### **Scenario**